 The wet signal is passed through a number of all pass filter stages to enhance the effect.
 More the number of stages, more pronounced is the phase effect.
 Analog phasers may have 4, 6, 8 or 12 stages while digital effects may go upto 32 or evenmore.

 A Phaser with 12 stages will produce 6 notches or peaks in the frequency spectrum.
 As a rule, n stage phasers will produce n/2 notches.
 More stages may not always mean better, but create necessarily different effects.
+You can see how all pass filters and phasers work and effect of stages in the below video.

 The controls on the phasers may accordingly vary from the very basic ones to very complex.
 A four stage unit may just have the speed control, while the models with eight to twelve stages may have multiple knobs and switches.
 The common controls on the phase effects used to modulate wet signals are: